ChrisLong123/CoronaSDK-Game/README.md

 # CoronaSDK-Game
-A simple 2D game using Corona SDK
+A 2D game using Corona SDK